hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

                   Figure NN1: ACK_ECN Frame Format

 8.16++.1.
 ECN Block
+The ECN block is described below.
+The size (i) indicates variable-length encoding, explained in section 8.1 in [QUIC transport](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html)

+The ECT(0), ECT(1) and CE counters are in the worst case encoded with 8 octets each, this however assumes that all counters have very large values and a lot of packets have been sent in this connection.
+The encoding size should be selected such that all the significant bits are represented.

       0                   1                   2                   3
       0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1